 Button Starting Point

 You are only going to do 5 petals.
 This means you will be using all four holes on the button and use 1 hole for 2 strands.

-- Insert smaller crochet hook through the front of any hole in the button.
+- Insert a smaller crochet hook through the front of any hole in the button.
 Pull a Patons Grace Yarn loop through.
-Using bigger crochet hook.
+Using a bigger crochet hook.
 Yarn over and pull the yarn from the back.
 Ch 2.
 Extend the loop and remove the larger hook.

 - Using a section of the yarn coming from the ball, insert your smaller hook into the next hole and pull a loop through.
 Insert your hook back into the extended loop and pull the new loop through that loop.
 Ch 2.

 - Keep repeating Step 2 until you have 5 loops coming from the middle.
 You will be using 1 hole twice.

 - Once all 5 are done.
 Slip stitch to the beginning loop.